Area-53-Robotics/53D-Notebook/entries/pre-season/game-challenge-rules.typ

 #show image: it => align(center, it)

-VRC High Stakes is a 2024-2025 game focusing significantly on collaboration, robot composition, and tactics.
+VRC Push Back is a 2024-2025 game focusing significantly on collaboration, robot composition, and tactics.

 = Field
 #image("/assets/field-elements/game-field.png", width: 70%)